the-helel/Ansible-Playbook-Docker-HTTPD/README.md

 # Ansible-Playbook-Docker-HTTPD
 # Task

-"🔰Write an Ansible PlayBook that does the following operations in the managed nodes:
+**🔰Write an Ansible PlayBook that does the following operations in the managed nodes:
 🔹 Configure Docker
 🔹 Start and enable Docker services